RanaMK/Udacity-Nanodegree/Disaster Response Pipeline/README.md

 # Disaster Response Pipeline Project

+This project aimd at using ML to classigy message into 36 categories.
+It uses Multiclass classifier to achive this goal.

+First, we extract the data from csv files into python dataframes and make some data cleaning.
+Then, this cleaned data is loaded into a database table.
+(File: data/process_data.py)

+In the next step, we read the data from the database table and feed it into the Machine learning model to be trained.
+Then, we test the model and evaluate it with some testing data.
+At the end, the model is saved as pickle file.
+(File: models/train_classifier.py)

+In addition, there is a webpage with some simple charts about the data used. (app folder)

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.